What is a food sample?

 - As part of routine food hygiene inspections to aid assessment of food safety management.

 What do the results mean?

-When food samples are examined the results are interpreted as one of the four grades of microbiological quality and these are detailed below:
+When food samples are examined the results are considered against one of the three grades of microbiological quality and these are detailed below: